| Straight Up

 any favors by transferring your headache to them.
 On top of that,

+it does not solve the problem.
 If you want the credit card applications to stop,

 return the envelopes marketed 'Deceased-Return to Sender.'
 This